manenim/manenim/README.md

 - I'm able to learn quickly and Adapt continuously to new technologies and ways of solving problems.

-- 📫  Would be to hear from you.
+- 📫  Would be nice to hear from you.
 Let's connect:
-  - feel free to send me a mail: [@manenimabasiudoh](mailto:manenimabasiudoh@gmail.com)
+  - Feel free to send me a mail: [@manenimabasiudoh](mailto:manenimabasiudoh@gmail.com)
   <!-- - Let's Connect on LinkedIn: [@manenimabasiudoh](mailto:manenimabasiudoh@gmail.com) -->